catx23/xamiro/README.md

 ### Installation

-Dowload [this zip](https://github.com/gbaumgart/xamiro/archive/master.zip) (or for the [new version release](https://github.com/gbaumgart/xamiro/releases/tag/2.0.3)) and extract it to somewhere, then open via web-browser your server-url (http://localhost/xamirio-2.0.3xxx), thats it.
+- Dowload old 1.x version (master): [this zip](https://github.com/gbaumgart/xamiro/archive/master.zip)

+- Download latest 2.x beta - version[release (branch 2.0.5)](https://github.com/gbaumgart/xamiro/releases/tag/2.0.5)) and extract it to somewhere, then open via web-browser your server-url (http://localhost/xamirio-2.0.x), thats it.

 [More Instructions & Documenation for old the master branch](http://xamiro.com/documentation/).
 Recommended: wget & unzip.

 ### Keyboard & Mouse [here](http://xamiro.com/keyboard-mouse/)

 <hr/>
+### Status:

-### Status: Simple scenarios seem stable and realiable
+- Version 1.x: simple scenarios seem stable and realiable
+- Version 2.x: buggy but as in 1.x

-otherwise it may can have hickups with certain FastCGI settings.
-The interface in it self: mostly stable and fast.
+It may can have hickups and problems with certain FastCGI & proxy settings.

 ### Misc